filip26/tree-io/README.md

 **Uniform API to read/write heterogeneous tree data models - cross-format, cross-library.**

-**tree-io** (pronounced **“tri-yo”**)  provides a consistent and lightweight abstraction for working with heterogeneous hierarchical data structures.
+**tree-io** [tri-yo]  provides a consistent and lightweight abstraction for working with heterogeneous hierarchical data structures.
 It is format-agnostic (JSON, YAML, CBOR, …) and library-agnostic,  allowing you to read, manipulate, and write trees uniformly without depending on a specific parser or generator.

 ## ✨ Features

 - 🌳 Uniform Tree Processing - handle any hierarchical and heterogeneous data structure consistently across formats and libraries
-- 🌐 Library-agnostic API for tree data processing
+- 🌐 Library-agnostic API for tree data processing - Parser, Traversal, Generator
 - 🗂️ Multi-format support
 - 🛠️ Extensible model for adding new formats and libraries